 Now that we’re Harrison’s manager (kidding!), we’re excited to see how he does in the Judge Cuts round of the competition starting up soon.
 Massive thanks to him for all of his time in cultivating these responses!

 Be sure to share your thoughts on this interview below, and be sure to head over to the link here if you are interested in some further news regarding America’s Got Talent right now — including some other recent interviews.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!